School Art Trip to Amsterdam

 - Comprehensive travel and medical insurance

-One of the most popular and poignant visits in Amsterdam; this unremarkable building is where Anne Frank and seven members of her family hid during the Nazi occupation of the Netherlands, and is where she wrote most of her famous diary.
-Students are challenged to ask questions such as “choices made”, “helping” and “persecution” when looking at the Frank family’s story.
-Working with teaching aids s...
+One of the most poignant visits in Amsterdam; this unremarkable building is where Anne Frank and seven members of her family and friends hid during the Nazi occupation of the Netherlands, and is also where she wrote most of her famous diary.
+Students are challenged to ask questions when looking at the Frank family’s story.
+Working with specifially developed teaching aids including histo...

-A magnificent amalgamation of art, architecture and nature.
-Amidst unspoilt natural surroundings, the Kröller-Müller Museum collection centres on the extensive collection of works by Vincent van Gogh, which constitutes one of the most impressive collections of this artist's work.
-There are many other great artists that are also represented in the museum's collection.
-The sculptu...
+Amidst unspoilt natural surroundings, this magnificent mix of art, architecture and nature that make up the Kröller-Müller Museum centres on the extensive collection of works by Vincent van Gogh; one of the most impressive compliations of the artist's work.
+There are, however, many other great artists that are also represented in the museum's collection, and the sculptu...

 The Rembrandt House Museum owns an almost complete collection of Rembrandt’s world-famous etchings.
-A changing selection is on permanent display in the museum.
-Every day of the week you can visit The Rembrandt House Museum and see how etchings were printed in the 17th century.
-See everything about the etching technique, the printing process and anything you would like to know about graphic art.
+A changing selection is on permanent display in the museum, where you will also be able to learn everything about the etching technique, how the etchings were printed in the 17th century and visit the house in which the artist once lived.

-The Stedelijk Museum is Amsterdam's premier centre for contemporary art.
-Recently refurbished, the museum has a collection of almost 90,000 objects, representing all the major art movements of the 20th and 21st centuries, including De Stijl, Pop Art and Bauhaus.
+The Stedelijk Museum is Amsterdam's premier centre for contemporary art with a collection of almost 90,000 objects.
+These represent all the major art movements of the 20th and 21st centuries, including De Stijl, Pop Art and Bauhaus.

-Fotografiemuseum Amsterdam, or Foam, exhibits all genres of photography from fine art to documentary and both historical and contemporary: a museum with international allure.
-Along with large exhibitions of established photographers Foam also exhibits emerging young talent.
+Fotografiemuseum Amsterdam, or Foam, exhibits all genres of photography from fine art to documentary and historical to contemporary, making it a museum with international allure.
+Along with large exhibitions of established photographers, Foam also exhibits emerging young talent.

 Aan Zee Hotel

-Amenities at the hotel include an attractive dining room, a lounge with bar, games facilities including a pool table, a TV and video.
+Amenities at the hotel include a dining room, a lift to all floors, a lounge with a bar and games facilities including a pool table, a TV and video.

 What our teachers had to say about this destination